 TGax Editor: Please insert a new paragraph after the 2nd paragraph, with the changes as indicated below (27.5.5.3 11ax D2.3 P292L8):

-[13653, 13761]
+[13653, 13761]A HE STA shall update its OCW value under the condition that the updated OCW remains in the range OCWmin to OCWmax obtained from the most recently received UORA Parameter Set element (see 9.4.2.239 (UL OFDMA-based Random Access (UORA) Parameter Set element)).
+If the updated OCW becomes greater than OCWmax as consequence of receiving a modified UORA Parameter Set element, then the HE STA shall set the value of OCW to the new OCWmax value.

 The transmission of the HE TB PPDU does not affect QSRC[AC] and QLRC[AC] (see 10.22.2.11 (Retransmit procedures)).